 We had an amazing Labor Day weekend.
 One of the best weekends in recent memory.

-We headed three hours south to the little town of Willcox, Arizona and did some serious apple picking.
+We headed three hours south to the little town and did some serious apple picking.
 It was so much fun and only a *tiny* bit hot and humid.
 (Ok…. maybe it was a lot bit hot and humid…. but we’re trying to keep it positive here.)

 So, we went apple picking and it was our first time doing so as a family.
 We had a great time and came back with a little over 40 pounds of apples.
 My plan is to do a large batch of applesauce and can it (!).
 (Don’t worry…. my mom is coming to help me, so I won’t be able to screw it up and therefore we won’t all die of botulism.
 Phew.)
 But, honestly, who can wait all that time for yummy, fresh applesauce?
-Certainly not me, nor my husband, nor our three adorable children.
+Certainly not me and my family.

 Here you go….. the Five Little Homesteaders’ small-batch applesauce recipe!